espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

     bool flow_ctrl_enable = true;
     esp_eth_ioctl(eth_handle, ETH_CMD_S_FLOW_CTRL, &flow_ctrl_enable);

-One thing that should be kept in mind is that the pause frame ability will be advertised to the peer end by PHY during auto-negotiation.
+One thing that should be kept in mind is that the pause frame ability is advertised to the peer end by PHY during auto-negotiation.
 The Ethernet driver sends a pause frame only when both sides of the link support it.

 .. -------------------------------- Examples -----------------------------------